ray01402/Marlin/README.md

  - 5 volt to 5 volt (5V to 5V)
  - Ignore Reset on mainboard (RST)

-I have made the compiled Firmware.bin file available in the root of this repo, so you can just copy it onto a micro SD card, plug it into the SKR e3 v3 and power on.
+I have made the compiled Firmware.bin file available in the root of this repo, so you can just copy it onto a micro SD card, plug it into the SKR MINI E3 V3 and power on.
 Once it stops flashing, power it off, remove the SD card and it will be ready to use. - To double check if the firmware flashed, plug the SD card back into your PC and check if the file has been changed to a .cur / cursor file.

 Hope this helps a lot of people save money when they choose to upgrade/replace their main boards, so they're not pushed into purchasing a non-needed, and non-fitting, LCD (like the tft35) :)